Windows Attacks Preventor Description

 An online version of the same scam serves to distribute Windows Attacks Preventor, installing Windows Attacks Preventor onto the victim's computer, often with the victim's own cooperation.
 Basically, criminals use advertisements promising a fake malware scan that evaluates the health of a computer system.
 Inexperienced computer users may click on this advertisement, unable to resist the promise of a free diagnostic.
 However, the results of this fake scan are always alarming, and proceed to urge the victim to download and install Windows Attacks Preventor, a 'free anti-malware solution to fix these problems.
 It is not until the victim has installed Windows Attacks Preventor that Windows Attacks Preventor claims that the problems can only be fixed by purchasing a 'full version of Windows Attacks Preventor.
 Do not fall for this scam.
 Your anti-virus services should always be provided by competent, reputable anti-malware programs; never by advertisements for 'free malware scans on the Internet.

-Other fake security programs that belong to tje WinWebSec family and are clones of Windows Attacks Preventor include System Security, Total Security, Antivirus Security, Total Security 2009, Security Tool, Trojan.RogueAV.a.gen, System Adware Scanner 2010, FakeAlert-KW.e, Advanced Security Tool 2010, System Tool 2011, Security Shield, MS Removal Tool, Antivirus Center, Antivirus Center, Essential Cleaner, Security Shield Pro 2011, Personal Shield Pro, Security Shield 2011, Advanced PC Shield 2012, Security Sphere 2012.
+Other fake security programs that belong to tje WinWebSec family and are clones of Windows Attacks Preventor include System Security, Antivirus Security, Total Security 2009, Security Tool, Trojan.RogueAV.a.gen, System Adware Scanner 2010, FakeAlert-KW.e, Advanced Security Tool 2010, System Tool 2011, Security Shield, MS Removal Tool, Total Security, System Security 2011, Antivirus Center, Essential Cleaner, Security Shield Pro 2011, Personal Shield Pro, Security Shield 2011, Security Sphere 2012, Advanced PC Shield 2012.

 Screenshots & Other Imagery